MohammedGhafri/Learning-Journal/README.md

 ###### conclusion
 Some opinions said for its uses and its simplicity, GitHup favorite the Markdown.
 So you can do tour project in easy way,short time and with many themes exsist.

-If you want to know more about Markdown and GitHup vist (http://www.github.com/)
+If you want to know more about Markdown and GitHup vist their [website](http://www.github.com/)